Welcome

 Photo by David Pond.
 Click to enlarge.

-The Friends of Raymond was established as a charity on 1st September 1996, to save Raymond from being lost forever.
+The charity was established on 1st September 1996, to save Raymond from being lost forever.
 Raymond, the last wooden working narrow boat, was launched at Braunston on 11th June 1958 and, through the determination of the first Friends, she was rebuilt and returned to Braunston on 3rd July 2000.

 In July 2003 we acquired the motorboat Nutfield, and reunited the pair that, between 1968 and 1970, had worked together in the colours of Blue Line Canal Carriers Ltd, looking much as they do today,